abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 ## Docker Image Update

 If you are using Docker to automate the deployment of applications, you also need to update your images.
-We were using `aspnet:6.0.0-bullseye-slim` base and after the .NET 7, we started using `aspnet:6.0.0-bullseye-slim` in our Docker files.
+We were using `aspnet:6.0.0-bullseye-slim` base and after the .NET 7 update, we started using `aspnet:7.0-bullseye-slim` in our Docker files.

 ```
 FROM mcr.microsoft.com/dotnet/aspnet:7.0-bullseye-slim AS base
 ```

-For this update, you can check out the following PR as an example:
+For this update, you can check out the following commit as an example:

 * [github.com/abpframework/abp/commit/2d07b9bd00152bef4658c48ff9b2cbee5788d308](https://github.com/abpframework/abp/commit/2d07b9bd00152bef4658c48ff9b2cbee5788d308)